LeoNatan/LNPopupController/README.md

 To implement a custom popup bar, subclass ```LNPopupCustomBarViewController```.

 In your `LNPopupCustomBarViewController` subclass, build your popup bar's view hierarchy and set the controller's ```preferredContentSize``` property with the preferred popup bar height.
-Override `wantsDefaultTapGestureRecognizer` and/or `wantsDefaultPanGestureRecognizer` to disable adding the default gesture recognizers.
+Override the `wantsDefaultTapGestureRecognizer` and/or `wantsDefaultPanGestureRecognizer` properties to disable adding the default gesture recognizers.

-In your subclass implement the `popupItemDidUpdate` method to be notified on updates to the popup content view controller's item, or when a new popup content view controller is presented (with a new popup item).
+In your subclass, implement the `popupItemDidUpdate` method to be notified of updates to the popup content view controller's item, or when a new popup content view controller is presented (with a new popup item).
 You must call the `super` implementation of this method.

 Finally, set the `customBarViewController` property of the popup bar object to an instance of your ```LNPopupCustomBarViewController``` subclass.
-This will change the bar style to ```LNPopupBarStyleCustom```/```custom```.
+This will change the bar style to `LNPopupBarStyle.custom`.

+The included demo projects includes an example custom popup bar scene.

 ### Accessibility